uwm-tmm-logo

 finance@aawc.in

-We would like to introduce our organization.
-Apne Aap Women’s Collective (AAWC) is an anti-human trafficking organization established in 1998, serving over 6000 beneficiaries women in brothel-based prostitution and their children in Falkland Road, Kamathipura and Turbhe the red light areas of Mumbai and Navi Mumbai.
-By providing the tools and resources to create a better quality of life, we seek to empower women trafficked into brothel-based prostitution and prevent the inter-generational cycle of prostitution amongst their daughters.
+Apne Aap Women’s Collective (AAWC) is an anti-human trafficking organization established in 1998 which serves the women in brothel-based prostitution and their daughters in Falkland Road, Kamathipura and Turbhe Stores- the red light area of Mumbai.

 Appeal